RichardEssery/FSM2/README.md

 | Dzsnow   | 0.1 0.2 0.4      | m     | Minimum snow layer thicknesses  |
 | Dzsoil   | 0.1 0.2 0.4 0.8  | m     | Soil layer thicknesses          |

-If layer thicknesses are specified in the namelist, they must match the numbers of layers in `&gridpnts`; this is not checked automatically.
+If layer thicknesses are specified in `&gridlevs`, they must match the numbers of layers specfied in `&gridpnts`; this is not checked automatically.

 ### Driving data namelist